-Our industry requires that our product lines be rejuvenated from time-to-time with new product offerings and product innovations.
+Our industry requires that our product lines be regularly rejuvenated with new product offerings and product innovations.
 Crescita has established a multi-disciplinary product development committee that screens and validates new products to be developed or existing products to be upgraded.